AviatrixSystems/Docs/HowTos/activemesh_design_notes.rst

 2.4 Overlapping Spoke VPC CIDRs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If there are overlapping Spoke VPCs CIDRs attached to the TGWs in two regions and you wish to connect them via Aviatrix Transit Gateway Pee ring, use `Exclude Network CIDRs <https://docs.aviatrix.com/HowTos/transit_gateway_peering.html#excluded-network-cidrs>`_ on both
+If there are overlapping Spoke VPCs CIDRs attached to the TGWs in two regions and you wish to connect them via Aviatrix Transit Gateway Peering, use `Exclude Network CIDRs <https://docs.aviatrix.com/HowTos/transit_gateway_peering.html#excluded-network-cidrs>`_ on both
 Aviatrix Transit Gateways to exclude these overlapping Spoke VPC CIDRs.

 3. NAT Functions